-The Data Privacy Storm Continues: IDFA Changes Coming Soon to Apple Devices
+The Data Privacy Storm Continues: Apple ATT & IDFA Changes Now Live with iOS 14.5

 How exactly does IDFA work?

 The device identifier allows an advertiser to link a user and an action, like clicking the brand’s ad in a browser and/or installing, using, or interacting with a mobile app after seeing the brand’s ad.
 Every iOS device that Apple ships comes assigned with a unique IDFA that allows advertisers to indefinitely track user interactions and use that information to build user profiles that are attached to that device.
 By assigning a single ID to each iOS device, advertisers are able to obtain more granular information about that user’s activities within the given campaign with greater certainty, further clarifying the performance of specific advertising campaigns and helping mobile advertisers optimize campaign strategies.

 What has happened with IDFA?
 What was changed?